EU Startup Funding: How to Get Grants in the European Union?

 The second is to get investment, typically through an angel investor or venture capital company.
 While this option means you get the money you don’t have to pay back, you will need to give away equity in your startup, meaning you lose control.
 Not only this, but your investor may insist on sitting on your board and having a say on how the business is run.
 If you have different opinions, this may hurt your startup in the long term.
 Check the list of Venture Capital companies here.

 The third and final option is applying for a startup grant.
 This is when you receive a sum of money to invest in your business that doesn’t need to be paid back.
 This gives you the best of both worlds as you get money to help your business grow, and you don’t have to give up control of your business in the form of equity.
 Some grant opportunities also give you additional help and support, like training programs and access to networking events.
+There are also several programs that provide both grants and equity funding at the same time which is very helpful for start-up companies with innovative ideas as well as small and medium enterprises having the aim of developing radical products or services.

 Of course, small business startup grants aren’t without their disadvantages.
 The main issue is that success isn’t guaranteed.
 It’s estimated that the success rate of applying for a grant program for the very first time can be as low as 30%, which can put a lot of people off.